linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 1. Enter recovery mode
 2. Ensure that your the boot devices is mounted: `mount -o ro /dev/sda1 /boot` or whatever is appropriate
-3. Insert your GPG card
+3. Insert your USB security dongle
 4. Run `kexec-save-key -p /boot/ ...` with the followed by options appropriate to your OS.
 The key will be installed in all devices in the LVM volume group as well as any other devices specified after the `-l` option.